defagos/CoconutKit/README.markdown

 * Parsing user input
 * Validating values

-All this magic happens without the need for outlets, and **most of the time without even writing a single line of code**.
+All this magic happens without the need for outlets, and most of the time **without even writing a single line of code**.
+Most UIKit controls are supported, and you ca add support for bindings to your own controls as well.

 <p align="center"><img src="README-images/bindings.jpg"/></p>
 <p align="center"><img src="README-images/bindings.gif"/></p>

-For screens containing a lot of text fields, CoconutKit also provides reliable automatic keyboard management.
+For screens containing a lot of text fields, CoconutKit also provides reliable automatic keyboard management, so that the keyboard never gets in the way.

 ### Declarative animations

 Also say goodbye to the spaghetti code mess usually associated with animations.
 CoconutKit lets you **create animations in a declarative way**.
 These animations can be easily stored for later use, reversed, repeated, paused, resumed and canceled.
-Best of all, they work with Core Animation too!
+Best of all, they can involve as many views as you want, and work with Core Animation too!

-Here is for example the code for a pulse animation:
+Here is for example how a pulse animation could be defined:

 ```objective-c
 // Increase size while decreasing opacity